tuommii/21shell/BUGS.md

 ### Buglist

 Some found bugs:
+- [ ] If input contains only existing directory name, no command not found error is printed and that also leaks memory
 - [ ] write newline after CTRL+D
 - [ ] `cd -` causes EOF error and goes to wrong dir sometime.
 Also prints extra '/'